 Cuba is known for its music, beaches and UNESCO World Heritage Sites – but it’s also known for politics and economics we find very unfamiliar.
 While Cuba’s differences might seem overwhelming, travel insurance can help you feel confident that you have all the bases covered.
 Here’s what to think about when you compare travel insurance for going to Cuba.

-Absolutely – it’s a necessity.
-Tourists are sometimes spot checked on entry and you may be asked to prove you have travel insurance and the means to pay for medical treatment.
+Travel insurance is a necessity for a trip to Cuba.
+Tourists are sometimes spot checked on entry and you may be asked to prove you have travel insurance for your stay in Cuba and the means to pay for medical treatment.
 Make absolutely sure that your travel policy covers you for medical care in Cuba.
 It should also cover any emergency care and treatment you may need if you’re taken elsewhere (such as the USA, as specialist medical equipment and resources aren’t plentiful.

 For a holiday in Cuba you, and every member of your group – including children - need a Tourist Card.
 This is valid for 30 days, and you can extend it for another 30 once you’re there.
 You must get your Tourist Card in advance, either by downloading a postal application from the Cuban Embassy website or via separate companies that make the arrangements for you.
 Just be aware that there is a fee for the card.

-Here are a few things it’s good to know before you go:
+Here are a few facts about Cuba that are good to know before you go:

 At Compare the Market, we can help you compare Cuba travel insurance and find the right cover at the right price.